xuanvinh1997/llm-fp8/README.md

 wandb login
 ```

-The commands below fine-tune `nvidia/OpenMathInstruct-2` for 100k samples at a sequence length of 1024.
+The commands below fine-tune using the `nvidia/OpenMathInstruct-2` dataset with the `train_1M` split at a sequence length of 1024.
 They enable logging to the default `llm-fp8` project so you can compare runs side by side—feel free to adjust `--wandb_run_name` to keep your dashboard organized.

 ### Meta-Llama 3.2 1B